defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 - In the event that the borrower wishes to terminate the lease agreement before the end of the specified 3-year term, an early termination fee will be applicable.
 The early termination fee will be calculated as `70%` of the remaining payments, with a minimum fee of `10%`.
 Additionally, the borrower will be responsible for any outstanding fees or charges accrued up to the termination date.
 BankCredit reserves the right to repossess the vehicle if early termination conditions are not met according to the terms stipulated in the lease agreement.

 - To maintain the residual value of the leased vehicle, the borrower agrees to adhere to the annual mileage limit specified in the lease agreement.
 In the event that the total mileage exceeds the agreed-upon limit at the end of the lease term, excess mileage charges will apply.
-The excess mileage charge is `$5` per mile over the limit.
+The excess mileage charge is `$0.1` per mile over the limit.
 Borrowers are encouraged to monitor their mileage throughout the lease term to avoid additional charges.

-> In a real bank there are a lot more terms and conditions that are not listed here, but this is no and neither intent to be an official one, this is only for demostration purposes, please, do not considerer it at all an equivalent to a real term and contiditions document.
+> In a real bank there are a lot more terms and conditions that are not listed here, but this is no and neither intent to be an official one, this is only for demonstration purposes, please, do not consider it at all as an equivalent document of a real term and conditions document.

 ### System Architecture